24SP-UNO-Capstone/Milestone1/Outline.md

  - **Our suggested threat intel framework**
    - The Intelligence Life Cycle (John)
+  >The cybersecurity intelligence lifecycle offers a complete approach to managing threats and vulnerabilities for use within an environment.
+The first stage includes planning and design which should be used to identify any existing security measures and evalute any risk exposure.
+In stage two, data collection is established to gather information from internal and external sources such as network logs, threat feeds, and security incident reports.
+This data is processed and analyzed in stage three to identify patterns or indicators of compromise.
+Based on the analysis, actionable intelligence is produced which may include threat assessments, risk profiles, and incident reports.
+Finally, intelligence dissemination and sharing mechanisms allow for relevant information to be shared to stakeholders which improves intelligence activities.
+The entire lifecycle is a feedback loop which allows for continuous refinement enabling an organization to respond to constantly evolving threats.
+   -
    - The Diamond Model (John)
    - Mitre ATT&CK Framework (John)
    - Threat Intelligence Sharing (STIX/TAXII) (John)